louketo/louketo-proxy/README.md

 ### **Keycloak Gatekeeper**

-Keycloak Gatekeeper is an adapter which, at the risk of stating the obvious, integrates with the [Keycloak](https://github.com/keycloak/keycloak) authentication service.
-The Gatekeeper is most happy in the company of Keycloak, but is also able to make friends with other OpenID Connect providers.
+Keycloak Gatekeeper is a transparent authentication proxy that integrates with the [Keycloak](https://github.com/keycloak/keycloak) authentication service.

 The service supports both access tokens in browser cookie or bearer tokens.

+Gatekeeper may run as a reverse proxy or as a forwarding proxy.

+When authenticating with cookies, an automatic CSRF mechanism may be used for additional protection.

+Access tokens managed by cookies are refreshed automatically.

 Reporting security vulnerabilities
 ----------------------------------